Health Home

 How do you start?

 If you think you may be eligible for these services, contact your Apple Health managed care plan.
-If you are not enrolled in a managed care plan, contact Washington Apple Health (Medicaid).
+If you are not enrolled in a managed care plan, contact Apple Health customer service.

-If the Health Care Authority (HCA) determines you are eligible, HCA or your Apple Health managed care plan will:
+If the Health Care Authority (HCA) determines you are eligible, you can be enrolled with your Apple Health managed care plan.
+The plan will:

 - Send you information about the program.